-LEGO, the iconic Danish toy brand, has been inspiring creativity and imagination in children and adults alike since its inception in 1932.
+LEGO, the iconic Danish toy brand, has inspired creativity and imagination in children and adults alike since its inception in 1932.
 The company’s signature interlocking bricks have become a global phenomenon, transcending cultural and generational boundaries.
-However, in the early 2000s, LEGO faced significant challenges that threatened its very existence.
-Our LEGO case study will explore how LEGO revitalized its brand by refocusing on its core product, expanding into new markets, and leveraging digital and content marketing.
+However, in the early 2000s, they faced significant challenges threatening its existence.
+Our LEGO case study will explore how they revitalized its brand by refocusing on its core product.
+Then, they expanded into new markets and leveraged digital and content marketing.

 The Challenges LEGO Faced

-In the early 2000s, LEGO was grappling with several issues that put its brand at risk.
+In the early 2000s, LEGO grappled with several issues that put its brand at risk.
 Declining sales, increased competition from digital entertainment, and a loss of brand focus due to excessive product diversification left the company struggling to find its footing.
-These factors created a sense of urgency within LEGO’s leadership, who recognized the need for a fundamental shift in strategy to revitalize the brand and secure its future.
+These factors created a sense of urgency within their leadership.
+They recognized the need for a fundamental shift in strategy to revitalize the brand and secure its future.

 Recognizing the need for change

-LEGO’s management understood that they needed to reassess their business approach to overcome these challenges.
+LEGO’s management understood they needed to reassess their business approach to overcome these challenges.
 They initiated a comprehensive review of the company’s operations, product portfolio, and marketing strategies.
-This process led to several critical insights, which informed the company’s revitalization efforts.
+This process led to several critical insights informing the company’s revitalization efforts.

 Refocusing on the Core Product

-One of the key realizations was that LEGO had drifted too far from its core product—the iconic interlocking bricks.
+One key realization was that LEGO had drifted too far from its core product—the iconic interlocking bricks.
 The company had diversified its product line to include action figures, clothing, and various themed sets, diluting the brand’s identity.
-LEGO decided to streamline its product portfolio and return to the essence of its brand: the simple, yet versatile, building blocks that had captivated generations of fans.
+They decided to streamline its product portfolio and return to the essence of its brand: the simple yet versatile building blocks that had captivated generations of fans.

 Simplifying the Product Range